open-source-tabletop/openfire-gm-dark-millennium/shadow-war/sw-army-list-dark-kindred.md

 ### Dark Kindred Reavers

-Reavers are skilled and deadly warriors, known for their lightning-fast jetbikes covered in lethal blades and grim trophies, and their ability to strike hard and fast, taking down their enemies while isolated from support.
+> Reavers are skilled and deadly warriors, known for their lightning-fast jetbikes covered in lethal blades and grim trophies, and their ability to strike hard and fast, taking down their enemies while isolated from support.

 | Model Name         | Mov | Skl | Def | Str | Cmd | HP  | Special Rules                              |
 | :----------------- | :-: | :-: | :-: | :-: | :-: | :-: | :----------------------------------------- |
 | Reaver             | 16  | 6   | 6   | 2   | 5   | 8   | Arena Champion, Combat Drugs, Fast, Flying |

-A Reaver is equipped with a Shard Pistol, Shard Rifle, and Eviscerating Blades.
+A Reaver is equipped with a Shard Pistol, Shard Rifle, and Reaver Blades.

 This model may also be armed with a Plasma Blade